-Talking To Teens About Credit
+Talking to Teens About Credit

 Teens notice each time you pull out the plastic – but do they understand how it works?
 Probably not.
 You might be using a debit or credit card – very different ways to pay for things, but to kids, they look the same.
 Any time you make a purchase, regardless of whether you use cash, credit or debit, there’s an opportunity to teach kids about finances, and how to use a credit card wisely.

-An opportune time to talk about spending and using debit and credit cards is before shopping for school clothes.
+A good time to talk about spending and using debit and credit cards is before shopping for school clothes.
 Here are topics that will help your teen think about using credit wisely:

 - How you will pay for the purchases – debit or credit.